yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 func main() {}
 ```
 A couple of notes about this code:

-- package `"github.com/TykTechnologies/tyk/ctx"` is used to set session in request context - this is something `"auth_check"`-type custome middle-ware is responsible for
+* The package `"github.com/TykTechnologies/tyk/ctx"` is used to set a session in the request context - this is something `"auth_check"`-type custom middleware is responsible for.
-- package `"github.com/TykTechnologies/tyk/user"` is used to operate with Tyk's key session structure
+* The package `"github.com/TykTechnologies/tyk/user"` is used to operate with Tyk's key session structure.
-- our Golang plugin sends 403 HTTP response if authentication is failed
+* Our Golang plugin sends a 403 HTTP response if authentication fails.
-- our Golang plugin just adds session to request's context and returns if authentication was successful
+* Our Golang plugin just adds a session to the request context and returns if authentication was successful.

-Let's build plugin by running command in a folder with plugin project:
+Let's build the plugin by running command in a folder with plugin project:

 ```bash
 go build -buildmode=plugin -o /tmp/MyPluginAuthCheck.so
 ```